seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 # Landmark-Assisted-StarGAN
 Project to convert images from CelebA dataset to bitemoji avatars.

 The CycleGAN implementation is inspired by the official Pytorch implementation of CycleGAN: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix ,

 and aladdinpersson's simple CycleGAN implementation: https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Pytorch/GANs/CycleGAN.

-We trained the StarGAN with our dataset using the pre-trained StarGAN model from the official Pytorch implementation of StarGAN: https://github.com/yunjey/stargan
+We trained the StarGAN with our processed dataset using the pre-trained StarGAN model from the official Pytorch implementation of StarGAN: https://github.com/yunjey/stargan

+Our dataset for human and cartoon were from CelebA: https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html, and Bitmoji Faces: https://www.kaggle.com/datasets/mostafamozafari/bitmoji-faces.
 ## Set up your environment

 To ensure that you can run our model without any error, you should create a conda environment using the provided `.yml` file.